-- 328 The potential realization of the 'modular' chemical factory would require a new set of standards allowing - 329 modular interchange from a physical, chemical, electronic and software point of view.
-The natural - consequence of this could enable the re-tasking of the 'factory' to produce new chemicals or drugs ondemand with zero extra capital cost or investment.
-This vision requires a radical new integration of - demand with zero extra capital cost or investment.
-This vision requires a radical new integration of chemical systems and synthetic methodologies developed within this new paradigm.
-The ultimate - 333 outcome would be the development of largely software-only manufacturing work-flows whereby the - 334 physical system could be reconfigured electronically.
-(This is similar to peptide or DNA synthesis today - but DNA synthesis is an order of magnitude more reliable than peptide synthesis due to the combinatorial - problem of conditions for coupling and de-protection as well as purification.) - 337
+The potential realization of the 'modular' chemical factory would require a new set of standards allowing modular interchange from a physical, chemical, electronic and software point of view.
+The natural consequence of this could enable the re-tasking of the 'factory' to produce new chemicals or drugs at a moments notice with zero extra capital cost or investment.
+This vision requires a radical new integration of chemical systems and synthetic methodologies developed with this new paradigm in mind.
+The ultimate outcome would be the development of almost software-only manufacturing work-flows whereby the physical system could be reconfigured electronically.
+(This is similar to peptide or DNA synthesis today but DNA synthesis is an order of magnitude more reliable than peptide synthesis due to the combinatorial problem of conditions for coupling and de-protection as well as purification.)

 Again the move to more niche products, possibly with local supply will be enabled by smaller, flexible manufacturing operations.
-The cost of build when comparing with batch for scale manufacturing plants is potentially reduced by >30%, with physical footprints reduced by >25%, cost of operations reduced by >30%; these modest quantifications of potential benefits are based on successful continuous

-342 manufacturing examples already implemented.343
+The cost of build when comparing with batch for scale manufacturing plants is potentially reduced by >30%, with physical footprints reduced by >25%, cost of operations reduced by >30%; these modest quantifications of potential benefits are based on successful continuous manufacturing examples already implemented.

-344 At the personalized medicines level, personal 'pill' fabrication may have a rather novel application for the 345 consumer.
-We might imagine a patient that has complex medical issues requiring multiple drugs with 346 multiple dose variations over time.
-Remembering to take the correct drugs at the correct time is an 347 increasing problem.
-The local use of 'pill-printers' that would simply combine pre-formulated version of 348 the drugs together in either a liquid or solid form using a liquid or powder handling robot into a single 349 dose.
-The 'printer' would be programmed with the prescription of the patient and the drugs mixed 350 together in a binder matrix and then formed into the pill.
-This could have obvious benefits for the patient 351 in terms of adherence to treatment regimes, improving compliance especially for elderly patients with 352 complex medical conditions.
+At the personalized medicines level, personal 'pill' fabrication may have a rather novel application for the consumer.
+We might imagine a patient that has complex medical issues requiring multiple drugs with multiple dose variations over time.
+Remembering to take the correct drugs at the correct time is an increasing problem.
+The local use of 'pill-printers' that would simply combine pre-formulated version of the drugs together in either a liquid or solid form using a liquid or powder handling robot into a single dose.
+The 'printer' would be programmed with the prescription of the patient and the drugs mixed together in a binder matrix and then formed into the pill.
+This could have obvious immediate benefits and simply the process of remember to take pills, especially for patients with complex medical conditions.

-Final delivery models to the patient could by-pass the current specialist distribution and pharmacy network with direct delivery models, already developed in prototype packaging equipment packing halls, able to serve patients directly with individually named product prescriptions, with multiple products filled on the same line with accuracy levels exceeding the manual checking undertaken within current 'pharmacy' models.
+Final delivery models to the patient could by-pass the current specialist distribution and pharmacy network with direct delivery models, already developed in prototype packaging equipment packing halls, able to serve patients directly with individual named product prescriptions, with multiple products filled on the same line with accuracy levels exceeding the manual checking undertaken within current 'pharmacy' models.

 Experience from other industries suggest this type of transformation to more flexible localized operations based on changing process technologies and more customised solutions is possible.
-Transformation examples with analogous comparisons to sector level transformations in other industries include: computer assisted processing and control in aircraft, decentralization of the printing industry, and transport.
+Transformation examples with analogous comparisons to the pharmaceutical sector but from transformations in other industries include: computer assisted processing and control in aircraft, decentralization of the printing industry, and transport.

-366 3.1.
+3.1.
 Computer-assisted Processing and Control in Aircraft